kadena-io/kadena-evm-sandbox/README.md

 ```
 ### Deploying to testnet
 Hardhat and the local development network (sadbox) have pre-allocated developer accounts to make it easy for developers to develop, unit test, and test deployment scripts.
 To deploy to testnet, you should use your own deployer account.
+You can get testnet KDA from the EVM Fauce in the [Kadena Developer Tools](https://tools.kadena.io/) website.

-To do this, first copy the `.env.example` file:
+Next, copy the `.env.example` file:

 ```sh
 cp .env.example .env